Gay characters on Five-O

 Season 4.
 Bored She Hung Herself

-The character of Boswell, according to Joel Berliner who played the 12-year-old Hank in this episode is "clearly gay."
+In this banned episode of the series, the character of Boswell, according to Joel Berliner who played the 12-year-old character Hank, is "clearly gay."
 Boswell was referenced in a line by Hank which was later cut out, describing him as "Homosexual; not that he ever made a pass at me."

 Consulted during a serial killer investigation, Dr. Holmby (Danny Kamekona) says the killer may be "a single man without much use for women," to which McGarrett suggests "a homosexual?"
 Holmby says the killer "could be impotent," possibly rejected by a "mother, girl friend [or] prostitute."